Dr. Edward P. Furlani

 It is with great sadness that we must report the tragic death of our trusted and highly valued friend and advisor Ed Furlani, PhD on July 3, 2018.
 Our thoughts and prayers are with Ed’s family: http://www.ubspectrum.com/article/2018/07/beloved-professor-dies

-Dr. Edward P. Furlani earned a PhD in theoretical Physics from the University at Buffalo (UB) SUNY and is a professor at UB with joint appointments in the Depts. of Chemical and Biological Engineering and Electrical Engineering.
+Dr. Furlani earned a PhD in theoretical Physics from the University at Buffalo (UB) SUNY and was a professor at UB with joint appointments in the Depts. of Chemical and Biological Engineering and Electrical Engineering.
 He transitioned to UB from the Eastman Kodak Research Labs where he performed and directed modeling and design for the development of commercial materials and devices.

-Dr. Furlani’s current research encompasses the areas of microfluidics, with an emphasis on biomedical systems; photonics, especially biosensing technologies and bioapplications of magnetic particles.
+Dr. Furlani’s research encompassed the areas of microfluidics, with an emphasis on biomedical systems; photonics, especially biosensing technologies and bioapplications of magnetic particles.
 His cumulative research contributions include over 100 peer-reviewed publications, a graduate text on applied magnetics, numerous book chapters and invited conference presentations.
-In addition to his theoretical work, Dr. Furlani has a distinguished record of translational research and currently holds 152 U.S. patents.
+In addition to his theoretical work, Dr. Furlani had a distinguished record of translational research and held 152 U.S. patents.